leavelet/phoneme_from_word/README.md

 # phoneme_from_word

-A phoneme generator from word lists, using cmu dict and BigCiDian.
+A phoneme generator from word lists, using CMU dict and BigCiDian.

-Designed for [lyrics-aligner](https://github.com/schufo/lyrics-aligner) at first, aiming to simplify the phoneme generator workflow, as the recommanded workflow of which is somewhat not convenient.
+Designed for [lyrics-aligner](https://github.com/schufo/lyrics-aligner) at first, aiming to simplify the phoneme generator workflow, as the workflow provided is somewhat not convenient.

-Plan to add chinese support as well, you can seethe process at [my fork of lyrics-aligner](https://github.com/leavelet/lyrics-aligner)
+Plan to add chinese support as well, you can see the process at [my fork of lyrics-aligner](https://github.com/leavelet/lyrics-aligner)

-Origin licence for CMU Dictionary
+Origin license for CMU Dictionary

 > Copyright (c) 2015, Alexander Rudnicky
 > All rights reserved.